Check your tenancy agreement

 This could lead to problems with references or Mel getting her deposit back.

-A 'reasonable time of the day' means a time that suits you.
+A 'reasonable time of the day' means when it suits you.
 It should not be too early or too late, or when most people would be busy.
 Tell your landlord if you want another time.

 'Reasonable notice' is usually at least 24 hours, but you can try to agree another time.